Adding a remote server and creating its identities is gated by the Basic server management capability. If you don’t see the Servers section

 All tokens and secrets you provide — and any OAuth tokens MCP Manager obtains for you — are encrypted using AES-256-GCM and stored in MCP Manager’s secure key vault.
 Your credentials are never exposed in logs and are not accessible to other users.
 MCP Manager also handles OAuth token refresh automatically, so connections keep working without you re-authenticating each time.Identities for remote servers

 Every credential you set up for a remote server is stored as an identity — a set of access credentials scoped to that one server.
 An identity is Private by default (only you can use it), or you can make it Global so others in your organization can use a shared service account.
-Administrators can also require each user to bring their own identity, or share a single identity across everyone on a gateway.
+Administrators can also require each user to bring their own identity, or share a single identity across everyone on a gateway — the per-server choice covered in Identity Controls.
 See the identities section of the overview for the full model.Pros and cons

 - Pros: fastest and easiest type to deploy; one server can serve many clients; no local install or infrastructure; standard web authentication (OAuth, HTTPS); low resource use.

-- Cons: the server must already be running at a URL; for a SaaS server you depend on the vendor for uptime and data security; can’t run per-user or per-group instances (use Managed for that); not an option when a tool needs local files (use Workstation).
+- Cons: the server must already be running at a URL; for a SaaS server you depend on the vendor for uptime and data security; can’t run per-user, per-group, or per-environment instances (use Managed for that); not an option when a tool needs local files (use Workstation).

 Further reading